datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 In the following example DAG, you can notice a special task `load` that uses a `generator` instead of an `operator`.

-### Fields reference:
+### Field reference:

-- **generator**: The Airbyte Tasks Generator is being used thanks to the value `dagfactory.AirbyteDbtGenerator`.
+- **generator**: The Airbyte Tasks Generator uses the value `dagfactory.AirbyteDbtGenerator`.
-- **airflow_connection_id**: Id of the airflow connection that hold the information to connect to the source system
+- **airflow_connection_id**: Id of the airflow connection that holds the information to connect to Airbyte system. (this was set up above)
 - **dbt_project_path**: Relative path to dbt project, used to run `dbt ls` to discover sources
-- **task_group_name**: Group where tasks will be grouped into
+- **task_group_name**: Group where _extract and load_ tasks dynamically generated will be grouped
-- **virtualenv_path**: Virtualenv path that contains the `dbt` library
+- **virtualenv_path**: Virtualenv path that contains the `dbt` dependencies
 - **dbt_list_args**: arguments sent to `dbt ls` to retrieve the dbt project sources used to retrieve Airbyte connections.
-The Tasks generator will match the Airbyte connections using destination's database, schema and relation name.
+The AirbyteDbtGenerator generator will find the Airbyte connections to trigger using dbt sources's database, schema and table name.

 ### YAML version